happybit/happybit.github.io/_posts/2014-08-08-inner-loop-power-control_1.markdown

 ![Power control intro](https://dl.dropboxusercontent.com/u/6459697/blogimage/20140808_intro_power_control.png)

-Please note, in this context, "power" means the signal strength instead of the battery power or the power consumed by the devices.
+Please note, in this context, "power" means the signal strength rather than the battery power or the power consumed by the devices.
 Though a better power control would eventually make devices consume less battery power.

 ### Categories

-From feedback perspective, there are two kinds of power control:
+From "feedback" perspective, there are two kinds of power control:

 * Open loop power control